remarkjs/remark/doc/plugins.md

 # Plugins

 **remark** plugins lie at the core of **remark**’s vision.
-As they operate on the same syntax tree, there is no start-up time penalty when using more than one plug-in: something which traditional tools, which need to re-compile to markdown to connect together need.
+As they work on the same syntax tree, no start-up time penalty is inflicted when using more than one plug-in: something which traditional tools, which need to re-compile to markdown to connect together need.